LIT-Protocol/lit-services-docs/docs/share-modal/cssSubstitution.md

 sidebar_position: 4
 ---

 # `cssSubstitution` prop

-Working on this right now, bear with me
+Still working on this documentation, bear with us for a touch longer